Business Partnerships and Solutions for SDGs

 The project is funded by the Swedish International Development Agency (SIDA) and implemented by UNDP (lead), FAO, ILO and UNIDO in Albania.

-The overall objective of this Project is to raise the awareness among private sector actors about SDGs and, in particular ways business will benefit and contribute from their implementation in Albania.
-Indeed, in addition to offering a wealth of expertise and disruptive innovation, businesses will help mobilize much needed capital in support of the SDGs, while reorienting their strategies to create value not just for their shareholders, but the society at large.
+The overall objective of this Project is to raise the awareness among private sector actors about SDGs and the ways businesses will benefit from them and contribute to their implementation in Albania.
+Indeed, in addition to offering a wealth of expertise and disruptive innovation, businesses can help mobilize much needed capital in support of the SDGs, while reorienting their strategies to create value not just for their shareholders, but society at large.

 The project seeks to achieve this by relying on the Swedish experience, as the Country has been at the frontline of efforts to link the SDGs with the work of the private sector and has established itself internationally as a model.
 The activities focus is on investment and facilitating business to business cooperation while at the same time supporting the private sector in the delivery and monitoring of social and environmental impact.

 Making known good practices from Sweden is expected to lead to better understanding and engagement on the SDGs and help identify opportunities to co-design and pilot solutions pursuing growth and productivity, whilst at the same time contributing to a better society in the agro-processing and textile sectors.

 As a result of the implementation of project activities, Albanian companies are expected to become more aware of SDGs and ESGs as well as to be exposed to and implement sustainable practices in their business models.
 Agro-processing and textile sector businesses, relevant sectoral associations and academia are being consulted and actively contribute to the Zero Roadmap publications containing the next steps to align to sustainability and European Union standards.

 Furthermore, opportunities are being created both for policy dialogue with Albanian government and for partnerships with Swedish and international businesses, including through the organization of the Business #2030 Conference.